SigmoidFreud/SigmoidFreud.github.io/_posts/2017-4-22-IOTAMicropaymentPOC.md

         # bundle.
 bundle = st_response['bundle']  # type: Bundle
 {% endhighlight %}
-<p>We can use the transfer bundle tail transaction hash data to link a request using the create_request method.
+We can use the transfer bundle tail transaction hash data to link a request using the create_request method.
 This method has a hot swappable url argument for API requests.
 For now it serves weather data based on city choice<\p>
 {% highlight python %}
 def create_request(url="http://46.101.109.238/forecast/", city='Chicago', headers=None):
     # type: (Text, Optional[dict]) -> dict
     return {"request": requests.get(url+city, headers=headers), "request-id": register_request()}
 {% endhighlight %}

-<p>So finally after the transactions ae attached to the tangle post payment the data will be served and the POC is complete!!
-As I said earlier there are much more powerful displays of the technology in the pipeline and we hope to show that this technology will revolutionize the IoT industry.<\p>
+So finally after the transactions ae attached to the tangle post payment the data will be served and the POC is complete!!
+As I said earlier there are much more powerful displays of the technology in the pipeline and we hope to show that this technology will revolutionize the IoT industry.

+Lastly [here](https://github.com/SigmoidFreud/iota-api-micropayment-template) is the link for the full code snippet and please do not hesitate to make comments with questions/suggestions or make PR's to the repository